jagnoor/IMDB-Machnine-Learning/README.md

 Link to Dataset: https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset/

 ### Methods Used
-* Data Cleaning
+* Data Cleaning using python in a jupyter notebook
-* Data Visualization
+* Data Visualization using Tableau
+* Machine learning models using python and jupyter notebooks: multiple linear regression, deep learning, random forest, and support-vector machines.

 ## ETL
 ``movie_cleaning.ipynb`` was used to complete ETL on ``IMDB_movies.csv`` and ``IMDB_ratings.csv`` to generate ``imdb_final.csv``.
 This final CSV is the basis for the data used in machine learning.
 These files are saved in ``Resources``.

+## Data Visualization
+Tableau was used to explore and visualize the data.

+## Machine Learning

-## Preprocessing
+### Preprocessing and scaling
 The data from ``imdb_final.csv`` needed to be preprocessed.
-First, the number of classes was identified for each set of categorical data, then that data was reformmated, label-encoded, and one-hot encoded to be used for the machine learning.

-## Scaling
-The data may need to be scaled.
+First, the categorical columns genre and director were dummy encoded using pandas.
+Then, that data was reformmated using using label encoder from sklearn.preprocessing,scaled using standard scaler from sklearn.preprocessing, and then to categorical using tensorflow.keras.utils.

-## Multiple Linear Regression
+### Multiple Linear Regression
-Multiple linear regression is the use of more than one feature variable to model a linear relationship between a single dependent variable (median rating) and independent variables.

-### Technologies
-* Python
-* Pandas
-* Jupyter
-* Javascript
-* D3
-* HTML
-* CSS
-* Machine Learning Models:
-  - ML Models (Predict RATING (Good, Bad, etc) based on release year, budget, genre, director, duration etc..
+Multiple linear regression is not a feasible model for this data.
+It was attempted in the file: ``multiple_linear_regression.ipynb``

-  - Deep Learning
+### Deep Learning
-  - Regression (Multiple)
+Deep learning is a model that can predict the rating of a movie.
+It was completed in: ``deep_learning.ipynb``

-  - Random Forest (predict the profit of the movie)
+### Random Forest
-* DataTables
-* PostgreSQL
+Random forest is a model that can predict the rating of a movie.
+It was completed in: ``rf_model.ipynb``

+### Support-vector machines (SVMs)
+Support-vector machines is a model that can predict the rating of a movie.
+It was completed in: ``svm_model.ipynb``